How to use the INT function

 8. Split date from a date and time value

-The INT function removes the decimals from a number, an Excel date and time value has two parts.
+The INT function removes the decimals from a number which is useful while manipulating Excel dates.
+An Excel date and time value has two parts.
 The integer is the date and the decimal is the time.

 Formula in cell D3: